A Regency Masquerade

 Dominos of no character, and fancy dresses of no meaning, made, as is usual at such meetings, the general herd of the company: for the rest, the men were Spaniards, chimney-sweepers, Turks, watchmen, conjurers, and old women; and the ladies, shepherdesses, orange girls, Circassians, gipseys, haymakers, and sultanas.

-Classical heroes and gods from antiquity, representations of dress from other nations, animals, dress from ages past, religious costumes, kings and queens, servants, and characters from an opera might all be found at a ball.
+Classical heroes and gods from antiquity, representations of dress from other nations, animals, dress from ages past, religious costumes, kings and queens, servants, and characters from an opera might all be found at a masquerade.

 This picture has a woman in a domino dancing with a man in costume, and another woman dressed as a man with a painted mask.